 Contributions should be between 6,000 and 8,000 words.
 We also invite opinion pieces by scholars, practitioners, activists, defenders and policy-makers on the same subject, of no more than 4,000 words.
 In addition, we welcome images, art works and other original creations.

-For this first issue, we are using the Oscola referencing guide for the Journal’s referencing style and we will rely on a double blind review process.
+We are using the Oscola referencing guide for the Journal’s referencing style and we will rely on a double blind review process.
 (In future issues, we plan to critically engage with classic processes of referencing and review – watch this space.)

 The Review is committed to ensuring gender and geographical diversity.